Jurguens Montenegro: New loan spell

 In July 2022, Montenegro once again departed on loan, this time to Puntarenas for one year - until June 2023.
+After returning, he joined Pérez Zeledón on a new loan deal, this time until the end of 2023.

+Egnatia

+On 11 January 2024, Montenegro joined Albanian Kategoria Superiore side Egnatia.

+Municipal Liberia

+In August 2024, Montenegro returned to Costa Rica, signing for Municipal Liberia.

 International career

 On 26 October 2018, Montenegro was called up for the Costa Rican U20 national team to participate in the 2018 CONCACAF U-20 Championship that started on 1 November in the United States.
-Montenegro scored his first goal in the first game against the Bermuda U-20 on November 1, 2018, in Costa Rica's 5–0 victory.
+Montenegro scored his first goal in the first game against the Bermuda U-20 on 1 November 2018, in Costa Rica's 5–0 victory.
 He played a total of six games in the tournament.

 Montenegro also played games for Costa Rica U23 during 2020.
 In August 2020, he was also called up for the training of the Costa Rican A-national team.

 He made his debut for Costa Rica national football team on 3 June 2021 in a CONCACAF Nations League semi-final against Mexico.
 He substituted Randall Leal in the 85th minute.